Is Duke the Best Women’s Basketball Program Without a Title?

 The popular brand already has two retail North Carolina sports betting locations, and will be one of the first to expand with an app and website.

-FanDuel North Carolina will be hugely popular in-state bettors.
 With the most downloads and highest ratings among all mobile sports betting competitors, this sportsbook is one of the leaders in the industry.
+FanDuel North Carolina will be hugely popular with in-state bettors.

-DraftKings North Carolina will be popular option, especially for NFL bettors.
-With arguably the widest array of player prop betting options, football fans will enjoy using this app or online sportsbook.
+With arguably the widest array of player prop betting options, football fans will enjoy using this sportsbook.
+DraftKings North Carolina will no doubt be a popular option, especially for NFL bettors.

-A well-known international brand, bet365 North Carolina will have competitive odds compared to other sportsbooks.
+A well-known international brand, bet365 North Carolina, and partnered with the Charlotte Hornets, will have competitive odds compared to other sportsbooks.
 They'll also have one of the best sports betting sites and apps.

 The road to legalized North Carolina sports betting was long and arduous; here were the key milestones as it all played out: